The Impact of Obesity in the USA

 In the US, there are about one-third of the adult population is obese.
 That's 36.5 percent of adults while 32.5 percent are overweight.
 Children in the US are not exempted from obesity either.
 17 percent of children are suffering from obesity.

 Obesity in the US may be caused by different factors and also by their diverse lifestyles.
 Although most of them are aware of the bad impact of obesity on their health.
 Many Americans continue with their poor eating habits.
-Not to mention, lack of physical activities and exercise.
+Not to mention, lack of physical activities, exercise and weight loss supplements .

 Why are Americans Obese?